likaSKH/web-shop/README.md

   - Price Ascending
   - Price Descending
 - Pagination for products
-- If product quantity is available Order button appears
+- If product quantity is available Add To Cart button appears
-  - On order modal
+  - On Add To Cart modal
-    - You choose quantity of product to buy
+    - You choose quantity of product to add to cart
     - You can see total price and available balance on account
     - Cancel - cancels action
-    - Confirm - Will place an order
+    - Confirm - Will add item(s) to users cart
+- Cart - User can:
+  - Remove product from cart
+    - Outputs confirmation modal
+  - Change quantity
+  - See their balance
+  - See Total price of order as well as total price calculated by each item
+  - See Order button
+    - Outputs order confirmation
+      - Cancel - cancels an action
+      - Confirmation - places an order, which user can see in their Orders page
+- Orders - on this page user can:
+  - See list of placed orders with:
+    - Status
+    - Date
+    - Order number
+    - Products list
+    - Total and individual price by product
+  - Cancel order if status is still pending - this action requires approval
 - Notifications are available for successfully and unsuccessfully actions, with description texts
 - Users can navigate to Profile where they can see their balance and additional information
 - Orders link is available in navigation which will link to Filament dashboard Orders list